A guide to the most interesting Spanish food facts you probably didn’t know.

 What these paellas have in common is that their main ingredient is rice, cooked with saffron and some meat or fish broth.

-Some say that in order to prepare a good paella, you need to make sure of the good quality of the vegetables you use and of course, the pan in which you make it.
+Some say that in order to prepare a good paella, you need to ensure the quality of the vegetables you use and, of course, the pan in which you make it.

 7. Spain imported tobacco, tomatoes, and cocoa to Europe

-There are several Spanish food facts that you might not know and one of them is that Spain was one of the major importers of tobacco, tomatoes, and cocoa to Europe.
+There are several Spanish food facts that you might not know, and one of them is that Spain was one of the major importers of tobacco, tomatoes, and cocoa into Europe.

 It may seem surprising to you but you shouldn’t forget that in the past, several south American areas were conquered by them.